Staying in Thailand’s vibrant capital

 Lower Silom, closer to Charoen Krung and the river, is artsy, with small galleries, cafés and boutique hotels waiting to be discovered.

-This area in Bangkok is ideal if you want a taste of both modern Bangkok and creative local life.
+This area in Bangkok is ideal if you want a taste of the modern part of the city and creative local life.
 Plus, it’s well connected by BTS and MRT, so getting around is easy.

 - Pros: Mix of modern and local, green spaces, nightlife options, BTS/MRT access.